 Log in to your eZ Publish administration interface, click on the "Setup" tab, and then click "Extensions" on the left.
 You will see the list of available extensions with check-boxes.
-Simply select the ones you need as shown in the screenshot below and click the "Apply changes" button.
+To activate the sample extension, select "ezfoo" as shown in the screenshot below and click the "Apply changes" button.